Dirce Repossi

 Dirce Repossi (originally known as Zeme Repossi) is an Italian jewellery brand founded in 1929, during the Art Déco era, by Camillo Repossi and Giusto Zeme.

-In 1961, Camillo's daughter, Dirce Repossi, inherited the family business and founded the eponymous brand.
-A generation later, the company went to her daughter Vittoria Verderio Repossi.
-Since Vittoria Repossi's death in 2020, the company has been owned by her son Jeremy Pession, a graduate of the Polytechnic University of Turin.
+In 1961, Dirce Repossi, daughter of Camillo, inherited the family business and subsequently established the eponymous brand.
+The company later passed to Dirce's daughter, Vittoria Verderio Repossi, who took ownership until her death in 2020, whereupon the company was bequeathed to her son Jeremy Pession, a graduate of the Polytechnic University of Turin.